MetricCepheid/Venues/README.md

 ```
 5. Then, in the command prompt run **git submodule update --init**
 6. The venues folder should now be updated with the files from this repository in the correct folder.

+## 📃 Credits

+I do not own any asset in these venue files.
+**In the Half-Life folder, all of those assets are created and owned by Valve Corporation.**

+---